NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 1. People.
 Generally very nice and helpful.
 The touts can get to you – mainly taxi drivers, horse and carriage drivers and feluccas in Aswan.
 My way of dealing with them is generally to ignore them as that makes for the shortest interactions.
 Even saying “No thank you” tends to not stop them.
 Then they say “Tomorrow?”.

 2. Prices.
 Egypt is very cheap.
 Hotels are 200-400 EP ($8-16).
 Dinner is rarely more than 100 EP.
 Use Uber in Cairo and InDrive in Aswan for taxis.
-A SIM card /10 GB data $10 and top up $4 (Vodafone).
+A SIM card /10 GB data is $10 and top up $4 (Vodafone).

 Tours however are expensive.
-I paid $250 for the long one-day drive to Kharga from Luxor (no bus) and $250 for the car/driver to Valley of the Kings, Luxor to Kom Ombo and then a felucca for 2days/1 night.
+I paid $250 for the long one-day drive to Kharga from Luxor (no bus) and $250 for the car/driver to Valley of the Kings, Luxor to Kom Ombo and then a felucca for 2 days/1 night.
 And then there is always a tip expected.
 My driver was exceptionally good and it would have been hard getting public transport to all the places I visited.

 North of Luxor – sites listed from south to north from Luxor.
-I should have come south from Fayoum and seen Minya, these towns and 2 Tentative WHS instead of going to Herghada via the Red Sea.
+I should have come south from Fayoum and seen Minya, these towns and 2 Tentative WHS instead of going to Hurghada via the Red Sea.
 To see them from Luxor is a 2-day trip that is expensive.

 Nearby is the Dendera necropolis, a series of mastaba tombs.
 The necropolis dates from the Early Dynastic Period of the Old Kingdom to the First Intermediate Period of Egypt.

-Temple of Hator built by Ramses III (01/11/1994).
+Temple of Hator Built by Ramses III (01/11/1994).
 The Temple of Hator is part of the Dendera temple complex.
 It was built by Ptolemy XII (so not by Ramses III despite the title).
 The existing structure began construction in the late Ptolemaic period at the time of Ptolemy Auletes in July 54 BCE. and the hypostyle hall was built in the Roman period under Tiberius.
 The temple is among the best preserved in Egypt with fine decorations and original colours.
 It has 12 underground crypts.
 It continued to be used til the era of the Roman emperor Trajan.
 This site is also part of a later TWHS: Pharaonic temples in Upper Egypt from the Ptolemaic and Roman periods.

 The sculptured Dendera zodiac (or Denderah zodiac) is a widely known relief found in a late Greco-Roman temple, containing images of Taurus (the bull) and the Libra (the balance).